Fearless (2006 film): Alternate versions

-The film was originally approximately 140 minutes long, but to fit market demand, it was cut to 105 minutes, and scenes by Michelle Yeoh and a fight between Jet Li and a Thai boxer, portrayed by Somluck Kamsing, were removed.
+The film was originally approximately 140 minutes long, but had to be cut to 105 minutes for its theatrical run.
+Scenes of Michelle Yeoh and a fight scene between Jet Li and Somluck Kamsing were removed.
 A special release of the film in Thailand in March 2006 reinserted the scenes with Somluck (but not Michelle Yeoh), making its new running time approximately 110 minutes.
-In January 2007, Ronny Yu's original 140-minute director's cut was given an official DVD release in Hong Kong, featuring the full Michelle Yeoh subplot as well as the fight with Somluck Kamsing.
+In January 2007, Ronny Yu's original 140-minute director's cut was given an official DVD release in Hong Kong, featuring the full Michelle Yeoh scene as well as the fight scene with Somluck Kamsing.

 Within the Somluck Kamsing scene, there are two different endings.
 In the director's cut, the fight ends after Huo Yuanjia stops the Thai boxer from falling head first.
 In an alternate scene, the Thai boxer continues to fight after this and Huo appears to kill him with the exterminating blow, only to see that he had resisted, in which the boxer realises this and ends the fight.

 Director's cut

 Universal released the full 140-minute director's cut on DVD in North America in July 2008.
-The released DVD, however, contained 2 discs and has been reported to errantly contain both the existing US theatrical version and the existing unrated version and not the actual director's cut on either of the discs.
+The released DVD, however, contained two discs and has been reported to errantly contain both the existing American theatrical version and the existing unrated version and not the actual director's cut on either of the discs.
 However, many people were able to get replacement copies that had the director's cut after sending a complaint on their website.

 In December 2008, Universal released the Blu-ray version of the film, which contains the three versions (Theatrical, Unrated, and Director's Cut) in a single disc.

-There are many differences between the theatrical and director's cut.